Tom Barrasso: Pittsburgh Penguins

-On November 12, 1988, the Sabres traded Barrasso, with a third round draft pick in the 1990 draft, (Joe Dziedzic) to the Pittsburgh Penguins for Doug Bodger and Darrin Shannon.
+On November 12, 1988, the Sabres traded Barrasso, with a third round draft pick in the 1990 draft (Joe Dziedzic) to the Pittsburgh Penguins for Doug Bodger and Darrin Shannon.

 Barrasso won the Stanley Cup twice, in 1991 and 1992.
 It was his play in these Cup runs that established him as a "money goalie".
 In the following years, Barrasso almost entirely missed two seasons, the 1994–95 NHL season and the 1996–97 NHL season with injuries but came back with good performances in the next years.
 In 1997, he became the first American goaltender to record 300 NHL wins.
 A fiercely proud competitor, in his later seasons in Pittsburgh he developed a strained relationship with the local media, who he felt were disrespectful of him and his family.
-This probably factors into why his #35 was not retired by the Penguins (current starting goaltender Tristan Jarry currently wears #35), as only Mario Lemieux's and Michel Brière's jerseys are retired, while Jaromír Jágr's number has been removed from circulation with the intent to retire it in the future.
+This probably factors into why his #35 was not retired by the Penguins (current starting goaltender Tristan Jarry currently wears #35), as only Mario Lemieux's, Michel Brière's, and Jaromír Jágr's jerseys are retired.

 Last years

 In March 2000, Barrasso was traded to the Ottawa Senators for Ron Tugnutt and Janne Laukkanen in a deal that was seen as a risk for both teams.
 He was uneven in Ottawa, going 3–4 in seven starts and losing the first two games of Ottawa's first round series with rivals Toronto before bouncing back and winning the next two games to even the series.
-After evening the series, Barrasso caused a furor during the CBC's broadcast when he said during an on-air interview that "I really couldn't give a shit what you people have to say".
-Barrasso would later apologize for using vulgar language, although he stood by his sentiments in the interview, stating the year had been very stressful for him.
+After evening the series, Barrasso caused a furor during the CBC's broadcast when he said during an on-air interview on April 20 that he "really couldn't give a shit what you people have to say".
+Barrasso would apologize the next day for using vulgar language, although he stood by his sentiments in the interview, stating the year had been very stressful for him.
 The Senators would go on to lose the next two games and the series to the Maple Leafs in six games.

-After his playoff run with Ottawa, Barrasso's contract expired and he did not to re-sign with the Senators.
-He then spent the entire 2000–01 season out of hockey and returned with the Carolina Hurricanes in time for the 2001–02 season.
-He enjoyed some late international success, winning Silver at the 2002 Winter Olympics.
+After his playoff run with Ottawa, Barrasso's contract expired and he did not re-sign with the Senators.
+He then spent the entire 2000–01 season out of hockey to be with his family, following the cancer diagnosis of his daughter and death of his father from cancer.
+Following a favourable prognosis of his daughter's condition and regaining mental clarity following what Barasso described as a difficult year in his personal life, Barasso returned to hockey signing a one-year contract with the Carolina Hurricanes on July 17, 2001, for the 2001–02 season.
+Barasso also enjoyed some international success this season, winning a Silver medal at the 2002 Winter Olympics playing for Team USA.
+Barasso expressed interest in playing with the Hurricanes following a June 2001 dinner with former Pittsburgh teammate Ron Francis, who had since joined Carolina.